AyandaNgubane/simple_shell/README.md

 Your shell should not have any memory leaks
 No more than 5 functions per file
 All your header files should be include guarded
-Use system calls only when you need to (why?)
+Use system calls only when you need to.
 Write a README with the description of your project You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see Docker
 GitHub